 Most of what you read online today is pointless.
 It’s not important to living a good life.
 It’s not going to help you make better decisions.
 It’s not going to help you understand the world.
 It’s not dense with information.
 It’s not going to help you develop deep and meaningful connections with the people around you.

 Like a drug, the news is addictive.
 Not only does it alter your mood, but it keeps you wanting more.
 Once you start consuming news, it’s hard to stop.
 The hotels, transportation, and ticketing systems in Disney World are all designed to keep you within the theme park rather than sightseeing elsewhere in Orlando.
 Similarly, once you’re on Facebook, it does everything possible, short of taking over your computer to prevent you from leaving.
 But while platforms like Facebook play a role in our excessive media consumption, we are not innocent.
 Far from it.
 We want to be well informed.
 (More accurately, we want to appear to be well informed.)
 And this is the very weakness that gets manipulated.

 “To be completely cured of newspapers, spend a year reading the previous week’s newspapers.”

 — Nassim Taleb

-I have a friend who reads The New Yorker, The New York Times, The Economist, The Wall Street Journal, her local newspaper, and several other publications.
+Someone we know reads The New Yorker, The New York Times, The Economist, The Wall Street Journal, her local newspaper, and several other publications.
 She’s addicted.
-She wants to know everything that’s going on everywhere and to have an informed opinion.
-She’s just like the rest of us — we all want to know what’s going on and have a well-informed opinion.
-If we’re not well informed, then what are we?
-I don’t want to be ignorant, and that’s just how I’m made to feel if I’m not keeping up.
+She wants to know everything that’s going on.
+Like the rest of us, she just wants to have a well-informed opinion.
+If reading the news makes you well-informed, then not keeping up makes you ignorant.